Skip to the content

 A Peppol Service Provider concludes a Service Provider Agreement with the Peppol Authority of the country in which it mainly operates.
 This does not undermine the international character of the Peppol network.
 Service Providers can have customers in any country.
 In this case, however, any Authority Specific Requirements for Peppol use imposed by the Peppol Authorities in each country must be met (Peppol Authority Specific Requirements).
 See below for the Peppol Authority Specific Requirements in Finland.
 The Authority Specific Requirements apply to all Service Providers with end customers in the country in question.
 If a Finnish Peppol Service Provider has Norwegian customers, for instance, they must also comply with the Authority Specific Requirements laid down by the Norwegian Peppol Authority.

-• Operation of the Peppol network
+• Operation of the Peppol Network

 A Peppol Access Point refers to a system operated by a Peppol Service Provider for the transmission of business documents over the Peppol network.
 The operation of the Peppol network is based on a four-corner model.
 This means that the end customer must only set up a connection with a single Peppol Service Provider’s Access Point, through which they can reach all parties that have joined the network.